NordicESMhub/nordicesmhub.github.io/README.md

 We would like to thank [StreetScienceCommunity](https://streetscience.community/) for creating the website template.
 We copied it from [StreetScienceCommunity Github](https://github.com/StreetScienceCommunity/StreetScienceCommunity.github.io).

+A big thank you to [Bérénice Batut][link_BereniceBatut] and [Björn Grüning][link_BjornGruning] for believing in our project and providing all the necessary help we needed to have a smooth and efficient start.

+[Bérénice Batut][link_BereniceBatut] got the fantastic idea to invite us to the [Galaxy training and hackathon at Roscoff/France](https://nordicesmhub.github.io/events/2019-04-23-galaxy-roscoff/), a 4-days workshop organized by the [ELIXIR Galaxy Community](https://elixir-europe.org/communities/galaxy).
+This event was just awesome!

 Most pictures are from [Unsplash](https://unsplash.com/).

 ## Glossary